trucomanx/Xournal-Plugin-BulletJournalGraphs/README.md

   * Modify the accelerator key.

 This can be made creating the `.BulletJournalGraphs.json` file in the `home` path.
 In Gnu-Linux operating system, the full path will be in: `/home/username/.BulletJournalGraphs.json`
-The next code is a example of `/home/username/.BulletJournalGraphs.json` file.
+The next code is an example of `/home/username/.BulletJournalGraphs.json` file.

     {
         "ArrowBullet":